DorresteinLaboratory/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-xcms3.md

 Before we can use XCMS3 R package we need to install R. Windows users can [download it here](https://cran.r-project.org/bin/windows/base/) and Mac OS users can [download it here](https://cran.r-project.org/bin/macosx/).

 R can be used on the terminal, with  [RStudio](https://www.rstudio.com/products/RStudio/) or [Jupyter](https://cran.r-project.org/bin/macosx/), see ANACONDA documentation for a [user friendly installation](https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang/).
-Once R is installed and one's favorite to interact with it is chosen, one can be easily installed as [shown above](#mass-spectrometry-processing-with-xcms3)
+Once R is installed and one's favorite way to interact with it is chosen, XCMS3 can be easily installed as [shown above](#mass-spectrometry-processing-with-xcms3)

 #### Processing Steps

 The XCMS3 is a very popular R package with a large user base and very good community support.
-Here we are going to explore some basic processing features of the package with the [tutorials described above](https://github.com/DorresteinLaboratory/XCMS3_FeatureBasedMN) performing the processing described in the workflow figure below:
+Here we are going to explore some basic processing features of the package with the [tutorials described above](https://github.com/DorresteinLaboratory/XCMS3_FeatureBasedMN) performing the processing described in the workflow figure:

 ![xcmsworkflow](img/featurebasedmolecularnetworking/xcms_workflow.svg)